cmseifu/sling-browser/README.md

 # Sling Browser

-Simple sling browser to explore the sling content repository, similar to Sling default explorer and other jcr browser/explorer projects.
+Simple Apache Sling Browser to explore the content repository, similar to Sling default explorer and other JCR Explorer projects.

 Requires Sling 6.x+